Kindknees/temp/README.md

-# Hierarchical Reinforcement Learning for Power Network Topology Control

-This repository contains the code for experiments conducted for my master thesis realized at Amsterdam Machine Learning Lab and TenneT.

-## Paper

-Please see the paper **Hierarchical Reinforcement Learning for Power Network Topology Control** (link coming soon) for more details.
-If this code is useful please cite our paper:

-*BibTeX coming soon*

 ### Dependencies

 The `env.yml` file can be used to install the dependencies.

 ### Data setup

-We run our experiments with the `rte_case14_realistic` modeled in [Grid2Op](https://grid2op.readthedocs.io/en/latest/quickstart.html) package.
-The 1000 chronics (=episodes) are divided into a train, validation, and test set.
-The chronic numbers that we use for each split are saved in NumPy arrays in the `grid2op_env/train_val_test_split` folder.

 The following has to be run only once to download and set up the environment: